 “First and foremost, I am beyond grateful and humbled.
 The I-House community has been a pillar of support during these times of uncertainty.
 Without support from I-House, my experience would not be possible.
 I am excited to be part of this community and contribute in creative ways to the core mission and values.” – Javier M., Guatemala, Columbia University, Public Administration

 The following funds are available for the Spring 2021 semester:

 - General Resident Fund – Awards of $2,000 to former Residents applying to return to I-House for the spring semester or to new applicants hoping to live at I-House for the first time.
 Awards are based on need and intended to make I-House more affordable to those who would not afford it without the support.

 - The Haberman Fund – Awards of up to $2,000 will be made to Residents demonstrating financial need.
 The fund was established by I-House alumna Phyllis Haberman to assist Residents with their financial needs while living at I-House.

-Dodge Foundation Fund Awards up to $6,500 for Residents from the Middle East or those from elsewhere who are studying Middle Eastern Affairs.
+- Dodge Foundation Fund Need based awards of up to $4,000 will be made to Residents from the Middle East or studying Middle Eastern Studies.

-Mitsui USA Foundation Fund Awards of $5,000 will be made to 1-3 Residents who are U.S. citizens or permanent residents.
+- Mitsui USA Foundation Fund Awards of $2,500 will be made to Residents who are U.S. citizens or permanent residents.
 Made possible by The Mitsui USA Foundation, the program was developed to foster educational efforts that promote international understanding and closer U.S.-Japan relations.
 Qualified applicants should have strong communication skills and an interest in international affairs or business.

+There is one application for all of the funds listed above.
 Although you may be eligible for more than one it is only possible to receive one.